nelvadas/podwatcher/Readme.md

 kubectl create ns demo
 ````

-Add ad pod in the namespace
+Create a new  pod in the namespace
 ````
 $ cat <<EOF  |  kubectl apply -f -
 > apiVersion: v1